John McCoy, Columbia Association watershed manager

 CA’s Watershed Advisory Committee was formed in 2008 to involve Columbia residents in creating and implementing watershed plans, enhancing public awareness and facilitating further education on watershed issues.
 More information on the Watershed Advisory Committee is available here.

 CA offers several ways that community members can help contribute to a healthier watershed — the Rain Garden Cost Share Program, a free soil testing program and the Weed Warriors program.

-The Rain Garden Cost Share Program offers residents within the Little Patuxent Watershed with a cost-effective way to install rain gardens, which slow the flow of stormwater and work to filter out pollutants.
+The Rain Garden Cost Share Program offers residents within the Little and Middle Patuxent Watershed with a cost-effective way to install rain gardens, which slow the flow of stormwater and work to filter out pollutants.

 A rain garden is a shallow excavated depression or saucer-shaped garden designed to collect stormwater runoff from roofs, pavement, sidewalks and other impervious surfaces.
 Rather than discharging pollutants directly into waters, the rain garden temporarily stores the runoff, lets some of the water soak into the ground and releases what doesn’t soak in over a period of time.
 This reduces the amount of pollutants that will eventually enter our waterways.
 Rain gardens are also a great way to slow down the speed of rainwater, which lessens the impact stormwater runoff has on eroding the banks of our lakes.

 A key factor in helping to Slow the Flow is using rain gardens with native plants, shrubs, grasses and flowers.
 The fundamental advantage of native plants is that they have adapted to local conditions such as soil and climate.
 They are more resistant to insects and need no fertilizer.
 They generally don’t need much maintenance once you add them to your landscape.